RSYS-EDP/engage-eml-play-collect-nodejs-app/README.md

 This application demonstrates sample play-collect server application that can be used to simulate statuscallbacks and EML handling use-cases on customer side

-CUSTOMER SERVER APPLICATION
-This section describes how to create a sample Customer Business Application and interaction with EDP.
-5.1	Node.js example
-Pre-requisites Installing
+Pre-requisites

+Software Installations
 Node.js needs to be installed to use this application

-Code Download
+Source Code Download
-Download the sample play-collect server application for github location
+Download the sample play-collect server application for the current repository as a zip file or clone the repository

-$ mkdir myapp
+Lets assume you have unzipped/cloned the repository to directory named "myapp"
 $ cd myapp
-$ cp

 Use the npm init command to create a package.json file for your application.
 $ npm init

 Note: This command prompts you for a number of things, such as the name and version of your application.
 For now, you can simply hit ENTER to accept the defaults.

 Now install Express in the myapp directory and save it in the dependencies list.
 For example:
 $ npm install express --save